OpenDSA/OpenDSA/RST/en/Glossary.rst

       :term:`bag`.

    neighbor
+      :to-term: adjacent :label: is
+      :to-term: graph :label: context

       In a :term:`graph`, a :term:`node` :math:`w` is said to be a neighbor of :term:`node` :math:`v` if there is an :term:`edge` from :math:`v` to :math:`w`.

    node
+      :to-term: neighbor :label: linked to
+      :to-term: dynamic allocation :label: created by

       The objects that make up a linked structure such as a linked list or binary tree.
-Typically, nodes are allocated using :term:`dynamic memory allocation`.
+      Typically, nodes are allocated using
+      :term:`dynamic memory allocation`.
       In :term:`graph` terminology, the nodes are more commonly called :term:`vertices <vertex>`.